Last Updated on

 8. Crumlin Road Gaol, Northern Ireland

-There are many old jails and prisons around the world that have opened their doors to the tourism industry.
+There are many old jails and prisons around the world that have opened their doors to the dark tourism industry.
 The first, and arguably most famous being Alcatraz, however I never found my visits to Alcatraz particularly scary or alarming.
 Perhaps taking a boat trip in the Californian sun to reach the island downplayed the whole history somewhat?

 There is a prison I visited that did have a distinctly oppressive feel to it though.
 On a recent road trip around Ireland I took a tour of Crumlin Road Gaol in Belfast.
 Perhaps because the history of this gaol is closer to home for me, it all feels a bit more real.